AirbusDefenceAndSpace/pesto/pesto-cli/docs/details_design.md

 ## Base architecture definition

 Let’s take the widespread use case of cloud detection on satellite imagery in order to introduce the main integration steps and possibilities.
-A classical workflow applied when images are received is presented in Figure [Cloud Detection Pipeline](#fig-ipcloud )
+A classical workflow applied when images are received can be represented as follows:

 ![image](img/CloudDetectionProcess.png)